 seafood and pasta alongside specialty cocktails

 but for its location on Lake Kilarney and its Prairie School-inspired architecture.

 Off the beaten path in northwestern Orlando, Faces is a convivial lesbian bar

 that's been going strong since the mid-1970s.
 It's not terribly

-far from one of the better hotel values in the city, the Holiday Inn, which
+far from one of the better hotel values in the city, the Quality Inn and Suites, which

 This leads us to arguably Florida's most famous - or perhaps notorious -